lnx66/agents-for-openbb/04-simple-copilot-openbb-function-calling/README.md

 with when using OpenBB.

 However, OpenBB Workspace also serves as the data layer for all agents that are added to your OpenBB Workspace.
-If confingured correctly, custom agents can use the OpenBB Workspace to retrieve data from widgets as part of their execution and query answering.
+If configured correctly, custom agents can use the OpenBB Workspace to retrieve data from widgets as part of their execution and query answering.